Bangladesh Jatiya Party: Current situation

-At present, the party is registered with the Election Commission of Bangladesh as Bangladesh Jatiya Party-BJP, to differentiate it from the splinter group Bangladesh Jatiya Party formerly led by M.A.
-Matin.
-The party, at present, is chaired by Barrister Andaleeve Rahman Partho MP, son of late Naziur Rahman Manjur.
-Andaleeve along with his younger brother Dr. Ashikur Rahman Shanto contested in the 9th parliamentary elections from Bhola-1 and Bhola-2.
+At present, the party is registered with the Election Commission of Bangladesh as Bangladesh Jatiya Party-BJP, to differentiate it from the splinter group Bangladesh Jatiya Party formerly led by Mohammad Abdul Matin.
+The party, at present, is chaired by late Naziur's son, barrister and MP Andaleeve Rahman Partho.
+Andaleeve along with his younger brother Dr. Ashikur Rahman Shanto contested in the 2008 general election from Bhola-1 and Bhola-2.

-On 29 November 2013, Ashikur Rahman – a member of the Central Committee of the party and son of late Naziur Rahman Manzur – cited irreconcilable ideological differences with the party's coalition with the BNP-led 18 Party which also included Jamaat-e-Islam.
-He stated in an interview, "I think the time has come for all political parties to leave Jamaat-e-Islam ...
-I do not want to continue politics with Jamaat".
-He further argued, "We should not compromise with any undemocratic and anti-liberation forces.
-My father [late Naziur Rahman Manju who founded the party] was a freedom fighter.
+On 29 November 2013, Shanto, a member of the party's central committee, cited irreconcilable ideological differences with the party's coalition with the BNP, which then grew to become the 20-Party coalition.
+Coinciding with his father's pro-Mujib views, he stated in an interview, "I think the time has come for all political parties to leave Jamaat-e-Islam [sic]; I do not want to continue politics with Jamaat...we should not compromise with any undemocratic and anti-Liberation War forces.
+My father was a freedom fighter.
 So, I cannot be a part of any alliance that is involved with Jamaat."

-BJP Chairperson Barrister Andaleeve Rahman Partho, however, argued: "Ashik does not want to continue with destructive politics and so left the party.
-But, the country needs brilliant people like him."

-In May 2019, the party left BNP-led 20 Party Alliance.
+Party chair Partho, however, argued, "Ashik does not want to continue with destructive politics and so left the party.
+But, the country needs brilliant people like him".
+In May 2019, the party left BNP-led coalition, now the 20-Party Alliance.